go-masonry/tutorial/README.md

 }
 ```

-Remember your code is not the one calling the Constructors, Fx does it.
-Hence we can't tell it to use our custom parameters.
+Remember your code is not the one calling the Constructors, Fx does it for you.
+Hence we can't tell it to provide custom parameters.
 But we can wrap this with a [Closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
 This way we have a Constructor `func() (cfg.Config, error)` that accepts no parameter and can be safely called by Fx.

 ### Logger

-I'm not going to explain why logging is important.
-I'll just say that Mortar have a `Logger` interface and we will use [Zerolog](https://github.com/rs/zerolog) to implement it.
+By now you got the idea, Mortar have a `Logger` interface and we will use [Zerolog](https://github.com/rs/zerolog) to implement it using [bzerolog](https://github.com/go-masonry/bzerolog) Brick.

 ```golang
 func LoggerFxOption() fx.Option {